2015 Walking Works Hikes

 Take I-71 to Rt.
 303. Go east on Rt.
 303 to Rt.
 606 (Hinckley Hills Rd.) and turn right on Rt.
 606 to Bellus Rd.
 Turn left at Bellus Rd. then turn right on West Dr. Start at Hinckley Lake Boathouse off West Drive.
 This trail provides many opportunities for viewing wading birds and waterfowl as it winds around Hinckley Lake.

 Take I-90 to Crocker-Basset exit.
-Go north on Crocker Road turn right on Wolf Road.
-Turn left on Porter Creek Drive, then right at “Y”.
-Start at Wolf Picnic Area behind the shelter.
+Go north on Crocker Road to Wolf Road.
+Turn right on Wolf Road.
+Turn left on Porter Creek Drive, then right at the "Y".
+Start at the trailhead north of the parking lot.
+Head into the woods, then turn right.
+Go left at the next sign for a spectacular vista of Porter Creek.

 Mill Stream Run Reservation